DarkEntropy/guild/guildcharter.md

 ### Mages
 - Gear
 	- Much of the early-mid BC BiS items are obtainable outside of raids.
 Ensure you obtain these pieces as soon as possible.
-	- Tailoring is required for all raiding warlocks due to the BiS sets for fire and shadow.
+	- Tailoring is required for all raiding mages due to the BiS sets for fire.
-	- Scryer or Aldor exalted is required.
-Scryer preferred due to BiS ring.
+	- Scryer exalted is preferred due to BiS ring, enchant and Trinket.
 - Spec
 	- For early BC the appropriate spec is fire, with the option to switch to arcane+fire with 2pc T5.
 - Raiding